eing/eing.github.io/_posts/2016-01-28-Git-Pre-Commit-Hooks-Part1.markdown

 Now you have completed adding a git pre-commit client hook.

-In my next blog, I'll show the use maven plugins for checkstyle, findbugs & surefire plugins to enforce your pre-commit checks.
+In my next blog, I'll show the use maven plugins for Checkstyle, FindBugs & Surefire plugins to enforce your pre-commit checks.